penumbra-zone/penumbra/spec/protocol/addresses_keys/addresses.md

 ### Address Encodings

 The raw binary encoding of a payment address is the 75-byte string `d || pk_d ||
 ck_d`.
-The [F4Jumble] algorithm is then applied to this string to mitigate attacks where an attacker replaces a valid address with one derived from an attacker controlled key that encodes to an address with a subset of characters that collide with the target valid address.
-For example, an attacker may try to generate an address with the first $n$ characters matching the target address (see [ZIP316] for more on this attack and [F4Jumble]).
+We pad this string to 80 bytes, then apply the [F4Jumble] algorithm to this padded string.
+This mitigates attacks where an attacker replaces a valid address with one derived from an attacker controlled key that encodes to an address with a subset of characters that collide with the target valid address.
+For example, an attacker may try to generate an address with the first
+$n$ characters matching the target address.
+See [ZIP316] for more on this scenario as well as [F4Jumble], which is a 4-round Feistel construction.

-This jumbled string is then encoded with [Bech32m] with the following human-readable
+This jumbled string is then encoded with [Bech32m] with the following human-readable prefixes:
-prefixes:

 * `penumbra` for mainnet, and
 * `penumbra_tnXYZ_` for testnets, where XYZ is the current testnet number padded